timvanoijen/sorted-sequence/README.md

 ## Core Components

-The library provides two main sequence types that serve different purposes:
+The library provides two main sequence types that enforce and maintain sorting guarantees:

-- `SortedSequence`: a sequence of elements.
+- `SortedSequence`: a sequence of elements that is explicitly verified to be sorted.
 The sort key is implicit - derived from the element itself.
 Operations on this type must preserve the sorting order of the derived keys, limiting the kinds of transformations possible.
-- `SortedKeyValueSequence`: a sequence of explicit key-value pairs, where the keys determine the sort order.
-Since keys and values are separate, values can be freely transformed while maintaining the sort order defined by the keys.
+- `SortedKeyValueSequence`: a sequence of explicit key-value pairs that is verified to be sorted by keys.
+Since keys and values are separate, values can be freely transformed while maintaining the verified sort order defined by the keys.

 ### SortedSequence